 Many studies have proven there is a link between insufficient sleep and insulin resistance.
 Now, new research discovered a biological relationship as well.
 It turns out imbalances in testosterone and cortisol levels in men can lead to higher incidences of diabetes.

 Additionally, the female hormones estrogen and progesterone affect your cellular response to insulin which explains why during and after menopause, changes in hormone levels can trigger fluctuations in glucose levels.

-Our BioTE Hormone Pellets Therapy can help restore your hormonal balance giving more energy, increasing your sexual drive, improving your sleep cycles, and reducing your risk of developing diabetes
+Our BioTE Hormone Pellets Therapy can help restore your hormonal balance giving more energy, increase your sexual drive, improve your sleep cycles, and reduce your risk of developing diabetes

 We Can Help You Reach and Maintain Your Ideal Weight

 Our customized weight loss programs are proven to yield the results you want and, best of all, are sustainable, guaranteeing your weight will stay off.

 We build our weight loss programs around you.
 This means we consider your current life circumstances, including lifestyle, responsibilities, family history, age, and current fitness level.

 We help you set and achieve realistic goals that are, above all, healthy!